Change search

 Föreståndare för Product Development Research Lab: https://www.productdevelopment.se/

 Aeddula, O., Ruvald, R., Wall, J. & Larsson, T. (2024).
 AI-Driven Comprehension of Autonomous Construction Equipment Behavior for Improved PSS Development.
 In: Proceedings of the 57th Annual Hawaii International Conference on System Sciences: .
 Paper presented at 57th Annual Hawaii International Conference on System Sciences, Hilton Hawaiian Village Waikiki Beach Resort, January 3-6, 2024 (pp. 1017-1026).
-University of Hawai'i at Manoa
+IEEE Computer Society

 Open this publication in new window or tab >>AI-Driven Comprehension of Autonomous Construction Equipment Behavior for Improved PSS Development